-- have taught the subject to the age ranges and abilities across two Key Stages for which you intend to gain QTS (11-14, 14-16, 16-19)
+- have taught the subject to the age ranges and abilities across two Key Stages for which you intend to gain QTS (11-16 or 14-19)

 - evidence that you can demonstrate your abilities across the subject you wish to be assessed in

-- suitable personal and intellectual qualities required for facilitating learning and teaching in an early years setting or related school
+- suitable intellectual and academic qualities required for facilitating learning and teaching

 Fees and finance

 The Assessment Only fees are £2,500.
 This total is made up of the:

 - £2,200 balance is due after successful Suitability to Teach Interview